vidyesh-kumar/DeepLearningLicenseDetection/README.md

 python ocr_video.py
 ```

-### Detect and OCR the Webcam
+### Detect and OCR the webcam

 ```
 python ocr_webcam.py
 ```

-Note: Project is a Modified Project from Easy-yolov7 by Theoas AI.
+Note: Project is a Modified Project from Easy-yolov7 by Theos AI.